sandover/sandover.github.io/content/index.md

 ---
 # magnopus :: product engineering

-As a **Director of Engineering for Product** at Magnopus *(2020-2022)*, I shaped the US side of the company’s first product engineering team, both organically and by hiring.
+As a **Director of Engineering for Product** at Magnopus *(2020-2022)*, I shaped the US side of the company’s first product team.

 Starting in the middle of the pandemic, I hired and internally recruited to assemble an effective new software delivery organization.
-The goal was to apply best practices not just in engineering, but to cultivate workflows across disciplines: product, design, interaction prototyping, and QA.
-This  let teams move quickly, learn quickly, and deliver with rigor.
+The goal was not just to ship software (which we did) but to ship a durable, sustainable way of working that was suited to product work, as distinct from project work.
+The workflows and systems I established helped our various disciplines -- product, design, interaction prototyping, QA -- move quickly, learn from each other, and deliver with rigor.
 I also focused on growing the next generation of product-minded engineering leaders within the company.

 The product team delivered prototypes across a range of technology stacks and platforms: Unity, Electron, React, iOS, Android, VR, and AR, and shipped a  product to the iOS App Store which was named a [Time Best Invention of 2022](https://time.com/collection/best-inventions-2022/6229833/magnopus-connected-spaces/).